tohyuting/tp/docs/DeveloperGuide.md

 Instead of providing a link and asking users to read the user guide, it would be more convenient for users to access the help message for each command within the application itself.
 This allows user to instantly know what to key into the command box instead of switching between user guide in the browser and **CLI-nic**.
 In addition, this allow users to access the `help` page even without an internet connection as well.

 ### List Suppliers and Warehouses feature
-The list Suppliers and Warehouses feature will be elaborated in this section by its' functionality.
+The list Suppliers and Warehouses feature will be elaborated in this section by its functionality.

 #### What List Supplier and Warehouses feature does
 The list Suppliers and Warehouses feature allows user to list all suppliers and warehouses stored in **CLI-nic**.
 This feature allows users to retrieve back all suppliers and warehouses in the displayed supplier and warehouse lists after executing a `view` or `find` command.